albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 - ``Edit Flight Plan Position Remarks``: Add remarks to a flight plan waypoint which is not an alternate airport and not a part of a procedure.
 See :doc:`EDITFPREMARKS`.
-- ``Edit Flight Plan Position``: Change the ident, name, remarks or position of an user defined flight plan waypoint.
+- ``Edit Flight Plan Position``: Change the ident, name, remarks or position of a user defined flight plan waypoint.
 See :doc:`EDITFPPOSITION`.
 You can edit the coordinates directly instead of dragging the flight plan position (:doc:`MAPFPEDIT`).
 See :doc:`COORDINATES` for a list of formats that are recognized by the edit dialog.